· 3 min read

 • Country: UK, a quiet seafood sandwich and lunch-counter staple

 Small cold prawns go loose onto a slice of soft buttered brown bread, a second slice settles on top, and in the plainest reading of the prawn sandwich the list ends there.
 The prawns are cold-water ones, sweet and faintly briny and no bigger than a thumbnail, and nothing binds them.
 No mayonnaise, no Marie Rose, no shredded lettuce, no salad bulk to pad the build.
-Prawns, butter, bread, perhaps a squeeze of lemon.
-The discipline is to set almost nothing between the shellfish and the loaf and let a sweet, delicate prawn stand as the whole statement.
+Prawns, butter, bread, perhaps a squeeze of lemon, set so little between the shellfish and the loaf that a sweet, delicate prawn has to carry the sandwich by itself.

 Origin and history

-The prawn sandwich has no datable first build, because cooked prawns between buttered bread is the kind of plain food no kitchen claimed and no cookbook treated as a creation.
-The honest record offers no birth date, only a British habit of eating small cold shellfish in bread, plus one precise commercial marker.
-A documented coastal ancestor sits behind it in potted shrimps, the tiny brown shrimps of Morecambe Bay sealed under spiced butter and eaten on or with bread, served that way since around 1800; the buttered prawn sandwich descends along the same line of shellfish, butter and a plain loaf.
+The plain prawn sandwich has no datable first build, because cooked prawns between buttered bread is the kind of food no kitchen claimed and no cookbook treated as an invention.
+A coastal ancestor stands behind it in potted shrimps, the tiny brown shrimps of Morecambe Bay sealed under spiced butter and eaten on or with bread, recorded in that form from around 1800.
+The buttered prawn sandwich runs down the same line of small shellfish, butter and a plain loaf, with no birth date attached.

 Read next